All Episodes

 So that's the translation.

-And then each of these proposals will be gone They'll iron out any difficulties in timing or things like that so that these people then can fulfill their assignments.
+And then they'll iron out any difficulties in timing or things like that so that these people then can fulfill their assignments.

-The Deputy Envoys, as I say, like myself, we have just certain skills that they want.
+The deputy envoys, as I say, like myself, we have just certain skills that they want.

 I'm not sure what those skills are.